PUBLICATIONS

 Tom Ginsburg (University of Chicago School of Law)

-Haresh Gurnani (Dean, College of Business, Stony Brook University)
+Haresh Gurnani (College of Business, Stony Brook University)

 Christopher Hennessy (London Business School)